johnperry-math/AoC2023/More_Detailed_Comparison.md

 |                                                           |      |       |      |                                                                                                                                                                                                                              |
 |                                                           |      |       |      |                                                                                                                                                                                                                              |

-### The elephant in the room

-I haven't mentioned "speed".
+### Speed and reliability

 * Rust has a well-deserved reputation for fast execution times.
 It has a less well-deserved reputation for slow compilation times.
-Without going into too much detail: at work we have a Rust codebase with a C++ bridge.
-Building the C++ files always, *always* takes disproportionately more time than the Rust.
+We've noticed at work that C++ projects always, *always* takes disproportionately longer to compile than Rust.
 * With Ada the situation is less clear.
-It compiles very, very quickly, but:

-  * It has a reputation for slow execution.
-  * This is due primarily to the amount of run-time checks.
-Rust has some run-time checks, too; see "array bounds checking" above.
+It compiles quickly enough (though `alire` boots up much slower than `cargo`), but it has a reputation for slow execution.
+This is due primarily to the amount of run-time checks.
+Rust also performs some run-time checks; see "array bounds checking" above.
+I've read that when other languages include the same run-time checks Ada does, differences in speed typically disappear.
-  * The compiler can detect at compile-time many circumstances where it can remove run-time checks.
+* In both languages, the compiler can detect at compile-time many circumstances where it can remove run-time checks.
-  * When other languages include the same run-time checks Ada does, differences in speed typically disappear.

 Almost all my solutions run quickly on my machine, even in "debug" mode, but one or two take quite a few seconds, and perhaps even a few minutes.
 I've seen Ada programs run faster than Rust programs and vice-versa.
 For what it's worth, here are a few samples plucked at random from the latter few days, when things tend to get more complicated.
 Times are an average of 3 runs, measured in seconds, except for day 23, which is just one run.